 - Teams with significant new injuries announced after the win

-When these factors are present, it's often best to skip that particular game and wait for cleaner system matches.
+When these factors line up, it's better to pass and wait for a cleaner spot.

-What separates this approach from other common MLB betting systems?
+What separates this approach from other common MLB systems?

 -

-Sustainability: Many systems show short-term profit but collapse under scrutiny.
-This bad-team strategy has survived nearly two decades of market evolution.
+Longevity: Many systems show short-term profit but collapse over time.
+This one has survived nearly two decades of market evolution.

 -

-Frequency of opportunities: With around 200-250 qualifying plays per season, you get ample betting volume without overexposure.
+Volume: With around 200–250 qualifying plays per season, you get solid betting volume without overexposure.

 -

-Contrarian positioning: You're almost always betting against public sentiment, which history shows is the side of the line where value lives.
+Contrarian positioning: You're almost always betting against public sentiment, which historically is where value lives.

 -

-Logical foundation: Unlike systems based on arbitrary factors, this approach exploits fundamental market mechanics and bettor psychology.
+Logical foundation: Unlike systems based on arbitrary factors, this one exploits real market mechanics and bettor psychology.

-Compare this to trendy approaches like "always bet home underdogs" or "always take unders in pitcher's parks," which have shown diminishing returns as the market has adjusted.
-The bad-team-after-win system remains robust because it capitalizes on deep-seated bettor tendencies that don't change.
+Compare this to trendy approaches like "always bet home underdogs" or "always take unders in pitcher's parks," which have shown diminishing returns as the market adjusted.
+The bad-team-after-win system holds up because it feeds on deep-seated bettor tendencies that don't change.

-If you're new to this approach, here's a practical timeline for adoption:
+If you're new to this approach, here's a practical ramp-up:

 - Week 1: Track all MLB teams below 40% win percentage without placing bets